Top 10 Challenges in DevOps Implementation

 08Facing the Cost of DevOps

 Increasing revenue does not reduce DevOps costs.
 A faster release cycle means more value is added to your product, resulting in average revenue of 19%.
-But the initial cost of introducing new technologies, training employees, and migrating older systems can be considerable, and when the benefits are not immediately realized, it is easy to discourage.
+Initial costs—including tool acquisition, cloud resources, and training—can be high, especially if the benefits are not immediately realized.
+Efficient budgeting and cost optimization in DevOps is crucial to ensure that long-term gains outweigh upfront investment.

 09 Budget